If Can, Can. If No Can, No Can. A Philosophy to Smoke By

 To me, this is the classic Hawaiian proverb that defines the Hawaiian laid-back but authentic way to deal with life.
 It’s the ultimate shrug-with-wisdom – clean, efficient, and brutally honest.
 With this saying, there’s no overthinking, no drama, just a reality check wrapped in aloha.
 Another way of thinking about this is that some things line up perfectly (can), some things just aren’t built for your lane (no can).

 What does this have to do with cigars?
 Actually, a lot, and I’ll get into that below.
-But this morning, while I was trying out the Powstanie San Andrés cigar pictured above, I was thinking about how I evaluated cigars, and that saying came into my head.
+But as I was thinking about how I evaluated cigars, that saying came into my head.
 And I realized that it’s a philosophy from which I’ve operated, not just with cigars, but with life in general, so I thought I’d share my thoughts on it.

 1. Reality is the first ingredient